liquinlab/elm-smile/docs/concepts.md

 Smile introduces a new way to build behavioral experiments which promotes modularity and reusability.
-Smile leverages existing open source libraries to provide a robust framework for building experiments including Vite, Vue, Bulma, and Google Firebase.
-However it also provide a new API/framework for building experiments quickly and with fewer bugs.
+Smile leverages existing open source libraries to including Vite, Vue, Bulma, and Google Firebase.
+However it also provide an **entirely new interface** for specifying and debugging interactive experiments that goes beyond basic Vue components.

-The first concept to intoduce is the notion of a [View](./views.md).
-A view is a component that is used to display a single phase of part of an experiments.
-For example the part of your experiment that collects informed constent might be one view.
-Another view might be the debriefing form.
-Below we will describe how you determine how to sequence Views using the Timeline.
+The first concept to introduce is the notion of a [View](./views.md).
+A View is a component that represents a single "phase" or part of an experiment.
+For example, the part of your experiment that collects informed consent might be one View.
+Another View might be the debriefing form.
+Below we will describe how you define the sequence of Views in your experiment.

 <img src="/images/viewstimeline.png" width="800" alt="timeline example" style="margin: auto;">